pr-suresh/insurance-rag/Task 2.md

     7. User Interface
     8. (Optional) Serving & Inference

-        1. LLM: OpenAI GPT-4o-mini and GPT-3.5-turbo - Chose GPT-4o-mini for its superior reasoning
-    capabilities in complex claim analysis while being cost-effective for production use.
+        1. LLM: Choosing OpenAI GPT‑4 as it can understand nuanced claim narratives, adjuster notes, and legal context.

-        2. Embedding Model: OpenAI text-embedding-3-small - Selected for its optimal balance of performance and cost, providing high-quality semantic representations for insurance claim documents with reasonable API pricing.
+        2. Embedding Model: OpenAI Embeddings: text-embedding-3 models for Qdrant retrieval and GPT‑4 for answering → same ecosystem reduces friction.

         3. Orchestration: LangGraph - Chosen for its ability to create structured, stateful workflows that can orchestrate complex multi-step processes like claims analysis,